robi56/ML_Project_Template/README.md

 ### Run
 - Go the models/machine_learning/decision_tree
 - Run the main.py file
-- Result will be saved of results folder
+- Result will be saved in results folder
 ### Result
 Every Run of a script gives a new result file  which contains the information like below